PascalBod/ESP01-RTOS/doc/design.md

 It seems that the `flash_id` command switches ESP-01 back to normal mode.

-According to [this page](http://code.coreboot.org/p/flashrom/source/tree/HEAD/trunk/flashchips.h), flash device is a GIGADEVICE GD25Q40.
+According to [this page](http://code.coreboot.org/p/flashrom/source/tree/HEAD/trunk/flashchips.h), flash device is a *GIGADEVICE GD25Q40*.
 According to [this page](http://www.elnec.com/en/device/GigaDevice+Semic./GD25Q40+%5BTSSOP8%5D/), this is a 4 Mbit flash device.

 ### Backuping flash device contents ###